theeleventhmetal/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **All functionality implemented or mocked out** - I implemented a rough draft of the essential features for the site, including a chracter card that updates from local storage based on the character sheet page, login authentication, a fleshed out about page, and tokens that can be dragged and dropped
 - [x] **Hooks** - I used useState and useEffect hooks on the tabletop and csheet pages for storing object states.
-The useState hooks on tabletop will eventually be used to integrate websockets for live updating
+The useState hooks on tabletop will eventually be used to integrate websockets for live token position updates

 ## 🚀 Service deliverable